marbew/CISSP-Mnemonics/README.md

 --------------------------------------------------------------------------------------------------------------------------
 ##### DR Recovery Sites

-* <ins>Hot site</ins>- Organization needs site activation **immediately**; ready to go
+* <ins>Hot site</ins>- Organization needs site activation **immediately**; ready to go within **minutes or hours**.

 * <ins>Warm site</ins>- Organization has alt. site with equipment and data circuits available but nothing is connected and everything needs to be set up.
 The main requirement in bringing a warm site to full operational status is the transportation of appropriate backup media to the site and restoration of critical data on the standby servers.
-This can take from a a **few hours to a couple days.**  (Sybex says 12 hrs., other sources 24-48 hrs.)
+This can take from a a **one to three days.**  (Sybex says as little as 12 hrs., other sources 24-48 hrs.)

 * <ins>Cold site</ins>- Organization has alternate site with power and cooling, but equipment needs to be ordered and may take a **few days to several weeks** to arrive, be configured, and then restoration of backup media.